valkey-io/valkey-glide/java/DEVELOPER.md

 ./gradlew publishToMavenLocal
 ```

-You can then add the valkey-glide dependency to `<project_root>/examples/java/build.gradle`:
+You can then add the valkey-glide dependency to [examples project](../examples/java/build.gradle):
 ```gradle
 repositories {
     mavenLocal()